 An income statement is a financial report that summarizes costs, income, and profit for a certain period.
 This will help you know your profitability and spot areas where expenses are too high and earnings are too low.

 Receiving cash payment can have its side effect because there’s hardly a trace.
 But the way out is to offer receipts when clients pay with cash.

-So again, make sure everything is properly documented.
+So again, make sure everything is documented correctly.
 Also, have a receipt for any cash payment that you make.
-With that, you can back up any expense in the event IRS comes calling.
+With that, you can back up any expense in the event IRS calls.
 But in general, you have to avoid cash transactions as much as possible.